mikemag/Mastermind/results/README.md

 All results are using SolverCUDA from a system running Ubuntu 22.04 LTS, with a Intel(R) Core(TM) i7-10700K CPU @ 3.80GHz, NVIDIA GeForce RTX 3070 and CUDA Toolkit 11.7.

-Raw data is in the .csv files in subdirectories here.
+Raw data is in the .json files in subdirectories here.

-nb: some initial guesses may not be optimal.
-I need to redo the best initial guess for the newer results.

 ## Average turns over all games